For many, the concept of end-point assessment is still new.

 On-programme training staff will need to be clear what the project requirements are in the end-point assessment and how it will be ultimately assessed.
 Projects can be time consuming and resource intensive to create – for the apprentice, trainer and workplace supervisor.
 It can also be time consuming to assess.
 This places great emphasis on competencies of end-point assessors to avoid collective disappointment in the outcome of assessment.

 Where the topics and grading criteria are set by the EPAO, there is a risk that the topics may not be relevant to all employers.
 Conversely, where the topic is chosen by the apprentice and employer, it may be too specific or too broad for the EPAO to accurately map to grading criteria.

 If not constructed well, projects can consume time and resource without significant evidence of competence.
 Where they are too prescriptive, it can limit the ability of an apprentice to demonstrate their own ideas and creativity.

 EPAOs will consequently need to consider their approach carefully.

 What it means in practice…

-Places are now also available on our Level 3 Award in Undertaking End-Point Assessment.
-SDN are also producing a set of recorded presentations covering the main end-point assessment methods and critical areas of practice.
+Places are now available on our Level 3 Award in Undertaking End-Point Assessment.
+SDN have also produced a set of recorded presentations covering the main end-point assessment methods and critical areas of practice.